Haydock: History

 Haydock was one of the United Kingdom's richest areas in coal and coal mining, Haydock Collieries had up to 13 collieries working at one time.
 The last colliery in Haydock – Wood Pit – closed in 1971, bringing to an end coal mining in the area.
-This site had been the scene of the Wood Pit disaster on 7 June 1878 which a subsequent Report of the Inspector of Mines concluded claimed the lives of 189 men and boys.
+This site had been the scene of the Wood Pit disaster on 7 June 1878 which a subsequent report of the Inspector of Mines concluded claimed the lives of 189 men and boys.
 Among them were forty-five-year-old Nathan Boon and his five sons.
 According to GenUKI, 15 victims were not included in the Inspector's report but their names "appeared in the Coroner's Inquest and in some cases in the burial registers".
 If included, the final death toll would have been 204.

 The Old Boston Trading Estate was built atop the colliery of the same name in the north of Haydock.
-After the colliery was closed, due to an underground fire.
-The site of the colliery was then used for many years as a training centre for National Coal Board employees.
+After the colliery was closed, due to an underground fire, the site was used for many years as a training centre for National Coal Board employees.

 Surrounded by agricultural farmland, much of the village's expansion was due to mining and canal transport.
 In the early 1900s, Haydock had no fewer than three railway stations–Haydock, Ashton-in-Makerfield, and Haydock Park–along the line which passed through from St. Helens to Lowton.